TRT in the UK

 What is the male menopause age?

-As the body decreases testosterone productions by 1% each year, you could experience the symptoms above at anytime after this, however they can become more severe in your late 30s and 40s.
+As the body decreases testosterone production by 1% each year, you could experience the symptoms above at any time after this, however they can become more severe in your late 30s and 40s.

 Is there a male menopause?

-Yes this condition does exist and is far less known and talked about compared to the female menopause, however awareness for the condition is starting to increase.
+Yes, this condition does exist and is far less known and talked about compared to female menopause, however, awareness for the condition is starting to increase.

 Male menopause and the NHS